Military of the Zhou dynasty: Organisation and culture

-The purpose of Spring and Autumn Period warfare (chariot battles commanded by aristocrats) still remained the subjugation of states.
+The subjugation of states still remained the purpose of the Spring and Autumn Period warfare (chariot battles commanded by aristocrats).
 Many prominent battles of the seventh and sixth centuries BC focused on the acquisition of more allies among the smaller states, not conquest of land.
 According to the Zuo Zhuan, the purpose of war was to impose the higher status of one state over the other, maintaining or increasing the ancestral honour.
 This meant that all wars had to commence at the ancestral temple and end at the same place.
 While honour could derive from a ruler disciplining his followers, it could also derive from battlefield heroism and pursuing vendettas against perceived insults.
 Hence, there was a clash between the former, which represented the state order, and the latter, which represented individual acts of bravery, even if those acts endangered the state interest as a whole.
 The state recognised individual honour by legal reforms to grant new positions to heroic individuals, but personal honour also forced the state to organise the followers of each hereditary official as separate army units.
 The expansion of each army unit corresponded to rewarding the personal courage of commanders, even if those acts of bravery jeopardised the state.